 We struggled with the disconnect between using collection images for marketing and communication and using them for documentation and research.
 We came to an agreement that showing a detail of a garment on communications materials was more visually appealing than an image with a mannequin and a gray background.
 We decided some of the images of object sans mannequin, could stand on their own as a graphic with a white background.

 As non-profit institutions, many smaller museums like GMD aren’t branded and marketed like a for-profit business.
 Perhaps because this kind of branding isn’t necessary for income from grants and public funding or because they simply don’t have the budget or staff to do so.
-But larger museums like (like Minneapolis Institute of Art and MOMA) are leading the way with branding, and (for better or worse) there is a re-brand trend happening that seems to be an attempt to market museums to a larger audience – to make them seem less “old stuffy, and dusty” and more “hip, cool, and contemporary.”
+But larger museums (like Minneapolis Institute of Art and MOMA) are leading the way with branding, and (for better or worse) there is a re-brand trend happening that seems to be an attempt to market museums to a larger audience – to make them seem less “old stuffy, and dusty” and more “hip, cool, and contemporary.”

 Museum collections are an irreplaceable resource not only for historic and material culture research, but also for creative research.
 Museums should freely share images from their collections and celebrate the new ways they are creatively interpreted, edited, or photoshopped.
 The Smithsonian’s Cooper-Hewitt design museum and artist Maira Kalman give a good example in book “My Favorite Things.”
 And GMD follows suit through collaborations with illustration classes who draw GMD objects, text and images classes who design museum identities inspired by exhibitions of the GMD collection, and MFA students like myself who take on projects that re-imagine visual representations of a collection.
 When digital collection images are used as inspiration or appropriated in creative projects, it not only brings attention to the museum, but also re-invents the objects, bringing them into current conversations around art and design.

-My tenure at GMD as a graduate assistant is coming to a close.
-As I would guess is the case with many smaller or less well-known museums, there is not funding to support a full-time graphic designer.
 It is my hope that graphic designers and museums continue to grow their relationships and collaborations, and that administrators support great graphic design, which is why I’m sharing this post with Museum Hack.
 Museums have so many excellent resources in both their collections and in the unique knowledge and interests of their curators.
 Graphic designers can help devise ways to communicate those resources in fresh and engaging ways.

 Kalman, Maira.
 “My Favorite Things.”
 Harper Design, a division of Harper Collins, New York, NY, September 2014.